 Currently, there is no vaccine or medication for Zika.
 Travelers should check CDC travel advisories for their destinations and take precautions to protect themselves from mosquitos:

 - Use EPA-registered insect repellents containing DEET, picaridin, oil of lemon eucalyptus (OLE), or IR3535 (use as directed)

 - Use permethrin-treated clothing and gear (such as boots, pants, socks, and tents)

-- Stay and sleep in screened-in or air-conditioned room
+- Stay and sleep in a screened-in or air-conditioned room

 “It is extremely important that individuals who have traveled to countries where there are on-going Zika virus outbreaks keep guard against additional mosquito bites,” said Cherie Drenzek, D.V.M, state epidemiologist for DPH.
 “During the first week or so of infection, Zika virus can be passed from an infected person to another mosquito through mosquito bites.
 An infected mosquito can then transmit the virus to other people.”

-Zika virus is transmitted to people primarily through the bite of an infected Aedes species mosquito which can be found in Georgia.
-The mosquitos bite mostly during the daytime, they do not fly very far, and tend to live around homes.
-The mosquitos breed in containers so removing them or dumping out standing water at least once a week, or using larvicides such as mosquito dunks or mosquito torpedoes in water that cannot be dumped out, will reduce the number of these mosquitoes.
+Zika virus can be transmitted to people through the bite of an infected Aedes species mosquito, which can be found in Georgia.
+These mosquitos bite mostly during the daytime, do not fly very far, and tend to live around homes.
+Additionally, Aedes species mosquitos breed in containers, so removing containers, dumping out standing water at least once a week, or using larvicides (ex: mosquito dunks or mosquito torpedoes) in standing water will reduce the number of these mosquitoes.